AlexPetrusca/Mephisto/README.md

 Mephisto is a browser extension that enables next best move calculation and automated gameplay on Chess.com and Lichess.

-## Usage
+## Getting Started
-Clicking Mephisto's icon will open its popup window and automatically scrape the current page for a chess position to analyze.
+Click Mephisto's icon to open its popup window and automatically scrape the current page for a chess position to analyze.

 ### Pinning Mephisto